rajatgarg-bst/hackathon/README.md

 ## Games Available

-1. **Tic Tac Toe**

-   - Classic two-player game
-   - Clean, modern interface
-   - Win detection
-   - Game state tracking

-2. **Snake**

-   - Classic snake game with modern graphics
-   - Growing snake mechanics
-   - Score tracking
-   - Collision detection

-3. **Chess**

-   - Two-player chess game
-   - Standard chess rules implementation
-   - Piece movement validation
-   - Check and checkmate detection

-4. **Ludo**

-   - Multi-player board game
-   - Dice rolling mechanics
-   - Token movement
-   - Win condition checking

-5. **Snake & Ladders**

-   - Classic board game
-   - Dice rolling with animations
-   - Snake and ladder mechanics
-   - Multiple player support
-   - Visual feedback for moves

-6. **Math Challenge**

-   - Timed math problem solving
-   - Multiple difficulty levels
-   - Score tracking
-   - Progress monitoring

-7. **Sliding Puzzle**

-   - Number arrangement puzzle
-   - Move counter
-   - Win detection
-   - Difficulty levels

-8. **Crossword**

-   - React-themed crossword puzzle
-   - Interactive grid
-   - Clue system
-   - Progress tracking

-9. **Color Matcher**

-   - Color matching game
-   - Pattern recognition
-   - Score tracking
-   - Difficulty progression

-10. **Sudoku**

-    - Classic number puzzle
-    - Multiple difficulty levels
-    - Validation system
-    - Timer feature

-11. **Minesweeper**

-    - Classic minesweeper game
-    - Multiple grid sizes
-    - Mine counter
-    - First-click safety

-12. **Memory Card Flip**

-    - Card matching game
-    - Timer feature
-    - Move counter
-    - Score tracking

-13. **World Map Puzzle**

-    - Geography learning game
-    - Interactive map
-    - Country identification
-    - Score system

-14. **Capitals Quiz**

-    - Country capitals quiz
-    - Multiple choice format
-    - Score tracking
-    - Progress monitoring

-15. **Table Tennis**
-    - Two-player ping pong
-    - Physics-based ball movement
-    - Score tracking
-    - Paddle controls
+1. **Chess**

+   - Strategic two-player chess game with all standard rules

+2. **Ludo**

+   - Classic board game with four players and dice rolling

+3. **Snake**

+   - Classic snake game with growing tail and obstacles

+4. **Tic Tac Toe**

+   - Classic two-player game of X's and O's

+5. **Sliding Puzzle**

+   - Arrange the numbers in order by sliding the tiles

+6. **Color Matcher**

+   - Match colors with their names

+7. **Math Challenge**

+   - Test your math skills with timed problems

+8. **Snake & Ladders**

+   - Roll the dice and climb ladders while avoiding snakes

+9. **Crossword**

+   - Solve the crossword puzzle with React-themed clues

+10. **Basketball**

+    - Test your timing in this basketball shooting game

+11. **Sudoku**

+    - Classic number puzzle game with 9x9 grid

+12. **Minesweeper**

+    - Classic puzzle game where you avoid hidden mines

+13. **Memory Card Flip**

+    - Test your memory by matching pairs of cards

+14. **World Map Puzzle**

+    - Drag and drop countries to the correct location

+15. **Capitals Quiz**

+    - Test your knowledge of world capitals

+16. **Table Tennis**
+    - Classic ping pong game with paddle controls

 ## Technologies Used